Vaib01022004/Bloggify/README.md

 # Bloggify
 Personal Blog Website

-Bloggify is a Blog style personal journal web application created using by leveragaing java servlets for backend and database connectivity and JSPs for frontend.
+Bloggify is a Blog style personal journal web application created by leveragaing java servlets for backend and database connectivity and JSPs for frontend.

 ### Features :

 1. Authentication provided using login and password.
 2. Persisting user state using sessions and cookies.
 3. Minimalistic UI Design.
-4. Journals using database connectivity.
+4. Permanent Storage of Journals using database connectivity.

 ### Technologies used :